onsi/gomega/index.md

 - Most matchers have a constructor function that returns an instance of the matcher.
 In this case we've created `RepresentJSONifiedObject`.
 Where possible, your constructor function should take explicit types or interfaces.
 For our usecase, however, we need to accept any possible expected type so `RepresentJSONifiedObject` takes an argument with the generic `interface{}` type.
 - The constructor function then initializes and returns an instance of our matcher: the `representJSONMatcher`.
 These rarely need to be exported outside of your matcher package.
-- The `representJSONMatcher` must satisfy the `OmegaMatcher` interface.
+- The `representJSONMatcher` must satisfy the `GomegaMatcher` interface.
 It does this by implementing the `Match`, `FailureMessage`, and `NegatedFailureMessage` method:
-    - If the `OmegaMatcher` receives invalid inputs `Match` returns a non-Nil error explaining the problems with the input.
+    - If the `GomegaMatcher` receives invalid inputs `Match` returns a non-Nil error explaining the problems with the input.
 This allows Gomega to fail the assertion whether the assertion is for the positive or negative case.
     - If the `actual` and `expected` values match, `Match` should return `true`.
     - Similarly, if the `actual` and `expected` values do not match, `Match` should return `false`.
-    - If the `OmegaMatcher` was testing the `Should` case, and `Match` returned false, `FailureMessage` will be called to print a message explaining the failure.
+    - If the `GomegaMatcher` was testing the `Should` case, and `Match` returned false, `FailureMessage` will be called to print a message explaining the failure.
-    - Likewise, if the `OmegaMatcher` was testing the `ShouldNot` case, and `Match` returned false, `NegatedFailureMessage` will be called.
+    - Likewise, if the `GomegaMatcher` was testing the `ShouldNot` case, and `Match` returned false, `NegatedFailureMessage` will be called.
     - It is guaranteed that `FailureMessage` and `NegatedFailureMessage` will only be called *after* `Match`, so you can save off any state you need to compute the messages in `Match`.
 - Finally, it is common for matchers to make extensive use of the `reflect` library to interpret the generic inputs they receive.
 In this case, the `representJSONMatcher` goes through some `reflect` gymnastics to create a pointer to a new object with the same type as the `expected` object, read and decode JSON from `actual` into that pointer, and then deference the pointer and compare the result to the `expected` object.